 The notches were drawn onto the cross beams using the slit PVC pipe end as a template and then a jig saw was used to cut the notches.
 The cuts were smoothed using a rasp and then a file.
 The slit PVC tube sits slightly below the surface so that there is a small air gap between the bottom of the bed and the PVC tube.
-This should help things stay dry and prevent mold growth.
+This should help things stay dry and prevent mould growth.

 The shelf consists of 3 2×4 pieces that are screwed to the lower rails on either side.
 The shelf pieces are 20-1/2″ long.
 Your measurement may vary if your rails are not exactly centered with respect to the legs.
 Measure your actual length and cut accordingly.
 Working this way allows you to make adjustments as you go.
 If you cut all the wood up front, you have to be very careful to get everything exactly right.
-Cutting a little later, allows you to correct for inevitable imperfections – this is hand made after all.
+Cutting a little later, allows you to correct for inevitable imperfections – this is handmade after all.

-Aside from the benefits you and your plants get, this planter also makes it possible for you to easily relocate your garden in case you need to.
+Aside from the benefits you and your plants get, this waist high planter box also makes it possible for you to easily relocate your garden in case you need to.
 Is it exposed to too much sunlight?
 Does it get ruined by kids playing around?
 Or maybe you need a little more extra space for your outdoor party?
 No problem.

-Thanks to MidnightMaker for this clever project!
+Thanks to MidnightMaker for this clever waist high planter box project!

 Are you ready to make your waist high planter box?
 Just follow the strategies and precautions and you’re good to go.
 This waist high planter box will make things easy.